artmouse155/chess/notes.md

 - Allows you to change the implementation in the backend easily
 - Allows you to filter input to the class

+### The Equal Operator

+- The equal operator does NOT call equals.
+- The equal operator checks memory.

 Developed by Chase Odom